deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 An exception handler need to be able to point to the nSEH (next handler) and SEH (current handler).
 When an exception is raised- the handler "zeroes out" a majority of the registers (ESI, EAX, ECX, etc. etc.).
 This, theoretically, should remove any user supplied data that is malicious.
 While this sounds like a tried and true way to prevent things like a stack based buffer overflow- this nomenclature is not without its flaws.

 Using this newfound knowledge, by the end of this article, we will cultivate a method to achieve code execution.
-Before we move on, take one note of a crucial attribute of SEH at the time an exception is raised.
-SEH will be located at `esp+8`.
-This means the location of ESP, plus 8 bytes, will be where SEH resides.
+Before we move on, take one note of a crucial attribute of nSEH at the time an exception is raised. nSEH will be located at `esp+8`.
+This means the location of ESP, plus 8 bytes, will be where nSEH resides.

 Egg Hunters: Woah, Wait- Easter Is Here?
 ---